Thutmose (prince): Career

-Prince Thutmose served as a high priest of Ptah in ancient Memphis.
+Prince Thutmose served as a High Priest and Sem-Priest of Ptah in ancient Memphis, the latter of which leads funerary responsibilities.
 His full royal titles were "Crown Prince, Overseer of the Priests of Upper and Lower Egypt, High Priest of Ptah in Memphis and Sm-priest (of Ptah)."

 He is known from a relatively small number of objects.
-A small schist statuette in the Louvre Museum shows the prince as a miller and another small schist statue in Berlin depicts him as a mummy lying on a bier.
+A small schist statuette in the Louvre Museum shows the prince as a miller, while another small schist statue in Berlin depicts him as a mummy lying on a bier.
 The miller statuette is inscribed on three sides with this text:

 (right)...the king's son the sem-priest Djhutmose; (left) I am the servant of this noble god, his miller; (front) Incense for the Ennead of the western necropolis.

 Prince Thutmose is best remembered for the limestone sarcophagus of his cat, Ta-miu (she-cat), now in the Cairo Museum.
-The cat sarcophagus of Prince Thutmose conclusively establishes that he was indeed the eldest son of Amenhotep III, since it provides his then current title of 'Crown Prince.'
+Ta-miu's sarcophagus explicitly refers to Thutmose with the title Crown Prince, conclusively establishing that he was, in fact, the then eldest son of Amenhotep III.'
 Thutmose is also attested by a total of seven pairs of calcite and pottery vases in the Louvre in Paris.

 Death

-Prince Thutmose disappears from the public records and appears to have died some time during the third decade of Amenhotep III's kingship, fairly late.
-In his place, his younger brother Amenhotep IV, later known as Akhenaten, succeeded to the throne.
+Prince Thutmose disappears from the public record, and appears to have died some time fairly late during the third decade of Amenhotep III's kingship.